-The following interim management's discussion & analysis (this "Interim MD&A") of the financial condition and results of operations of Sigma Lithium Resources Corporation (the "Company") for the three and six months ended June 30, 2020 has been prepared to provide material updates regarding the business operations, liquidity and capital resources of the Company since its last annual management's discussion & analysis, being the management's discussion & analysis for the year ended December 31, 2019 (the "Annual MD&A").
-This Interim MD&A does not provide a general update to the Annual MD&A or reflect any non-material events since the date of the Annual MD&A.
+The following interim management's discussion and analysis (this "MD&A") of the financial condition and results of operations of Sigma Lithium Resources Corporation (the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three and nine months ended September 30, 2020.
+This MD&A has been prepared to provide material updates regarding the business operations, liquidity and capital resources of the Company since its last annual management's discussion and analysis, being the management's discussion and analysis for the year ended December 31, 2019 (the "Annual MD&A").
+This MD&A does not provide a general update to the Annual MD&A or reflect any non-material events since the date of the Annual MD&A.

-This discussion should be read in conjunction with the Annual MD&A, the audited consolidated financial statements for the year ended December 31, 2019, together with the notes thereto, and the unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2020, together with the notes thereto.
+This discussion should be read in conjunction with the Annual MD&A, the audited consolidated financial statements of the Company for the years ended December 31, 2019 and 2018, together with the notes thereto, and the unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2020, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
-The Company's unaudited condensed interim consolidated financial statements and the financial information contained in this Interim MD&A have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting.
-Information contained herein is presented as of August 28, 2020, unless otherwise indicated.
+The unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
+Information contained herein is presented as of November 30, 2020, unless otherwise indicated.

-For the purposes of preparing this Interim MD&A, management, in conjunction with the Board of Directors (the "Board"), considered the materiality of information.
-Information is considered material if: (i) such information would result, or would reasonably be expected to result, in a significant change in the market price or the value of the Company's common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
+For the purposes of preparing this MD&A, management, in conjunction with the Company's Board of Directors (the "Board"), considered the materiality of information.
+Information is considered material if: (i) such information would result in, or would reasonably be expected to result in, a significant change in the market price or value of the Company's common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.